 You should log in to the wiki before editing it, using

-login() is called, python-wikitcms will attempt to open a browser and request credentials via the authentication service.
+login() is called for the first time, python-wikitcms will attempt to open a browser and request credentials via the authentication service.
 The call will complete once the user attempts to log in.
 Any username or password passed to

 login() is ignored in this case.
 For unattended operation with the new authentication system, a valid token must be present as